-In 1966, Bank of America created a card that was a general purpose card or “open loop” card.
-These “closed loop” agreements limited cards like Diners Club and American Express to certain merchants, unlike the new “open loop” cards.
-The new general purpose system required interbank cooperation and additional regulations.
-To his created additional safety features and began building the credit card system of today.
+In 1966, Bank of America created a card that was a general-purpose card or “open-loop” card.
+These “closed-loop” agreements limited cards like Diners Club and American Express to individual merchants, unlike the new “open-loop” cards.
+The new general-purpose system required interbank cooperation and additional regulations.
+To his created other safety features and began building the credit card system of today.
 Two systems emerged as the leaders–Visa and Master Card.
-However, today there is little difference between the two and most merchants accept both card associations.
+However, today, there is little difference between the two, and most merchants accept both card associations.

 Debit Cards Emerge

 The Visa association of cards took credit cards to a new level in 1989when they introduced debit cards.
 These cards linked consumers to their checking accounts.
 Money was now drawn from a checking account at the point of sale with these new cards and replaced check writing.
 This helped the merchants check that money was available and made it easier to track the customer if the funds could not be obtained.
 Consumers liked the convenience of not having to write checks at the point of sale, which made debit cards a safe alternative to cash and checks.